SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/sceewlog/descriptions/sceewlog.rst

 email.

 It also implements an `ActiveMQ`_ interface which can send alert messages in real-time.
+It supports regionalized filter profiles (based on polygons and EQ parameter threshold values).
 Currently, messages can be sent in four different formats (SeisComPML, QuakeML, ShakeAlertML, CAP).
 The SED-ETHZ team provide a client that can display these alert messages, the `Earthquake Early Warning Display (EEWD)`_ an OpenSource user interface developed within the European REAKT project and